SeanKski/Website/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 30

 # Should this widget be displayed?
-active: false
+active: True

-title: 'Recent & Upcoming Talks'
+title: 'Recent Invited Talks'
 subtitle:

 content: